Senegambia Confederation: Prelude of the confederation

-For each country, the "lock and key" border situation has posed unique problems for international relations, especially in trade and control of regions surrounding the Senegal–Gambia border.
+For each country, the "lock and key" border situation has posed unique problems for international relations, especially in trade and control of regions surrounding The Gambia–Senegal border.
 Since the end of colonization, the Senegalese government had maintained trade barriers that provided preferential treatment for French goods imported into the country, while the Gambia had virtually no trade barriers.
-The opposing trade policies fueled a large black market around the Senegal–Gambia border, which brought cheaper manufactured goods into Senegal.
+The opposing trade policies fueled a large black market around The Gambia–Senegal border, which brought cheaper manufactured goods into Senegal.
 The black market also attracted an export drain into the Gambia.
 The Senegalese government began to institute a delayed payment system with its groundnut (peanut) farms.
 When farmers sold their harvest to the Senegalese government, they would get a voucher, known as a chit, which they could turn into cash after a three-month waiting period.
 Not wanting to wait for the Senegalese marketing system to pay them, more farmers began to smuggle their goods to Banjul, where the Gambian government paid in cash.
 An even greater issue for both countries was the ease with which violence could spread through the region.
 With shared ethnic communities on both sides of the border, a successful coup in one country could lead to a group of sympathizers in the other, bringing danger to the democratic regimes of both countries.